 The doctor of philosophy degree demands breadth of knowledge, an intense specialization in one field, a substantial original contribution to the field of specialization, and a high degree of expository skill.

 Five years are usually needed to complete all requirements for the PhD degree, and two years of residence are required.
 It is not necessary to obtain the MA degree en route to the PhD degree.
 Students may choose to obtain the MA in computer science and the PhD in mathematics.
-Any program leading to the PhD degree must be planned in consultation with the departmental Graduate Education Committee.
+Any program leading to the PhD degree must be planned in consultation with and approved by the departmental Graduate Education Committee.

 At least 16 one-semester courses are required for the PhD degree.
 Several of the courses are to be in the student’s field of specialization, but at least three one-semester courses are to be taken in each of the three areas: algebra, analysis, and topology.
 First-year students are expected to take the three two-semester sequences in these areas.
 However, students interested in computer science may replace coursework in one of these areas with coursework in computer science, with the permission of the departmental Graduate Education Committee.